nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: Submission with submission name Assignment 1 is added to all students in the addressbook.
 Confirmation message shown in the status message.

     2. Test case: `addSubmission sm/Assignment #1`<br>
        Expected: No submission is added.
 Error details shown in the status message.
-Status bar remains the same.

     3. Other incorrect addSubmission commands to try:<br>
        `addSubmission`<br>